SepehrImanian/Linkerd-Flagger-Tutorial/linkerd-practical.md

 of worker threads so that their resource usage matches the application workload.

-he primary method of tuning proxy resource usage is **limiting the number of worker threads** used by the proxy to forward traffic.
+the primary method of tuning proxy resource usage is **limiting the number of worker threads** used by the proxy to forward traffic.

 ### There are multiple methods for doing this: